nmzein/magie/README.md

 cargo run --release
 ```

-Then navigate to `frontend/` and run:
+Then, in another terminal, navigate to `frontend/` and run:

 ```
 npm install